zenosu/gitbattle/README.md

 One of the most helpful React patterns for development is the container component.
 Container component does data fetching and then renders its corresponding presentation components.

-For instance, The [PromptContainer.js](https://github.com/zenosu/gitbattle/blob/master/app/containers/PromptContainer.js) file is an example of a container component of the input page, and the [prompt.js](https://github.com/zenosu/gitbattle/blob/master/app/components/prompt.js) file is the corresponded presentation component of the input page.
+For instance, The [PromptContainer.js](https://github.com/zenosu/gitbattle/blob/master/app/containers/PromptContainer.js) file is an example of a container component of the input page, and the [prompt.js](https://github.com/zenosu/gitbattle/blob/master/app/components/prompt.js) file is the corresponded presentation component.

 ```
 render: function() {